sungvadan/vocabulaire/Anglais.md

 permit 					| pəˈmɪt/
 repay					| rembourser
-track of time 			| la notion du temps struggle				| avoir du mal usual					| habituelle frustrate				| It was frustrating for Aneesh.  /frʌˈstreɪt/ obvious					| évident I was obvious
+track of time 			| la notion du temps struggle				| avoir du mal 	(I still struggle with driving in the right side of the car.) usual					| habituelle frustrate				| It was frustrating for Aneesh.  /frʌˈstreɪt/ obvious					| évident I was obvious